stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/02-array-helpers.md

 Let's use `find`, `map`, `filter`, `join`, `includes`, `every`, `some`, and `reduce` to make sense of this data.

-📢 **Remember:** We'll be making heavy use of implicit-return arrow functions.
+📢 **Remember:** We'll be making heavy use of implicit-return arrow functions, so [make sure you understand those first](/Applied-Math-For-Games-1/docs/05-advanced-javascript/01-javascript-functions.html).

 #### Resources